Almar/fetch-event-source/README.md

 # Fetch Event Source
+A web worker & nodejs compatible fork of @microsoft/fetch-event-source
+This fork also introduced a new property `autoReconnect`, when set to true `fetEventSource` will automatically try to reconnect after the connection was closed.

 This package provides a better API for making [Event Source requests](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) - also known as server-sent events - with all the features available in the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 The [default browser EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) imposes several restrictions on the type of request you're allowed to make: the [only parameters](https://developer.mozilla.org/en-US/docs/Web/API/EventSource/EventSource#Parameters) you're allowed to pass in are the `url` and `withCredentials`, so: